Y2Kill/VSCode-wxWidgets-MinGW-W64-template/README.md

 2. MinGW-W64 compiler.
 I used [this](https://winlibs.com) version: GCC 11.1.0 + LLVM/Clang/LLD/LLDB 12.0.0 + MinGW-w64 9.0.0 - release 2

-3. wxWidgets (better to compile it from sources).
+3. wxWidgets (better to buil it youself).

-Folow the instructions below or download "release" of this template with precompiled wxWidgets 3.1.x [here](https://github.com/Y2Kill/VSCode-wxWidgets-MinGW-W64-template/releases/tag/v1.0)
+You can download a kind of "release" of this template with precompiled wxWidgets 3.1.x [here](https://github.com/Y2Kill/VSCode-wxWidgets-MinGW-W64-template/releases/tag/v1.0)

-copy wxbase316ud_gcc_custom.dll and wxmsw316ud_core_gcc_custom.dll from your wxWidgets "make-install" directory to the .\build\x64_debug\ directory
+Or build and copy compilled wxWidgets DLLs into corresponding ./build/ directory.

-copy wxbase316u_gcc_custom.dll and wxmsw316u_core_gcc_custom.dll from your "make-install" directory to the .\build\x64_release\ directory
+The .vscode/settings.json file contains following settings:

-copy content of your wxWidgets "make-install" directory to .\deps\wxWidgets
+- "compilerPath" - path to your compiler bin directory;

-In the .vscode/settings.json:
+- "wxWidgetsRoot" - path to your wxWidgets root directory it points to "${workspaceFolder}\\deps\\wxWidgets" to make this template kind of "portable" change it if needed :);

-change "compilerPath" to your compiler bin directory
+- "wxWidgetsMonoRoot" - the same as "wxWidgetsRoot" but all DLLs compiled into single file (use it if you want to link single library and forget about it :).

-leave "wxWidgetsRoot" as is or change to your wxWidgets root directory (compiled of cource :))
+The .vscode/settings.json file contains settings for four build types x_64 Debug (monolitic and nonmonolitic) and x_64 Release (monolitic and nonmonolitic).

-That is all - just open template directory with VSCode.
+That is all - just open template directory with VSCode and happy coding :).

-All configurations done with json files inside .vscode directory just watch video above to understand configs.
+If you find bugs or want me to add something to this template - fell free to make bug report or pull request.